Dystonia Treatment in North Carolina

 Also, drugs that greatly reduce the risk of movement disorders such as tardive dyskinesia, acute dystonia or drug-induced Parkinsonism are being used and studied.

 The treatment of movement disorders at Wake Forest Baptist Medical Center is a collaborative effort between the Departments of Neurology and Neurosurgery.

 Quality of life is further enhanced by the participation of physical, occupational and speech therapists and members of the Otolaryngology Department, who have special expertise in speech and swallowing difficulties.

 Surgical treatments for dystonia, including pallidotomy, thalamotomy and thalamic or subthalamic deep brain stimulators are a special area of expertise of the Movement Disorders Unit.

 Advanced image-guidance combining magnetic resonance imaging (MRI), computed tomography (CT) and microelectrode recording are available to optimize these procedures.
 Members of the unit also have expertise in botulinum toxin injections to treat movement disorders.

 Gamma Knife Center is used to treat tremor, dyskinesia and Parkinson’s disease, as well as for research.
 The Gamma Knife is a type of stereotactic radiosurgery in which radiation is used with pinpoint accuracy.

-Request an appointment online today to receive more information about your personal health and learn how Wake Forest Baptist can help.
+Request a dystonia treatment appointment online today to receive more information about your personal health and learn how Wake Forest Baptist can help.